tasmota/docs/docs/MCP230xx.md

 `#define USE_MCP23XXX_DRV`

 This enables the driver which in turn at restart will search for the JSON file in three possible locations:

-- if a filesystem is present it looks for file `mcp23x.dat`
+* if a filesystem is present it looks for file `mcp23x.dat`
-- if not found and rules are supported it looks for a specific rule entry like `on file#mcp23x.dat do <template> endon`
+* if not found and rules are supported it looks for a specific rule entry like `on file#mcp23x.dat do <template> endon`
-- if not found and scripts are enabled it looks for a specific script like `-y <template>`
+* if not found and scripts are supported it looks for a specific script like `-y <template>`

 If no JSON file is found the driver does not claim any MCP23xxx device and if mode 1 is enabled will allow this mode to take over.